yspb/chessy/README.md

       import chessy from './chessy/index.js'

       /*
-        fen = string in chess position format (there is no fen validation in code!) multi = how many move lines to explore depth = the number of half moves (a move made by one side) the engine looks ahead callback = function called on every portion of results from engine
+        fen = string in chess position format (there is no fen validation in the code!) multi = how many move lines to explore depth = the number of half moves (a move made by one side) the engine looks ahead callback = function called on every portion of results from engine